Pixelapse/brands-colors/README.md

 ##Improvements and Bugs

 Please feel free to open a new issue if you notice that there are colors that are wrong.
 We welcome your suggestions or any other bugs which you may have come across.

+##Extensions

+You are welcome to create your own little project based on this colors database!
+Will appreciate a link back here.